Andygao19/AFRE/README.md

 This paper bears testimony to a not too bad period of graduate study.
-It is all of my own responsibility, mainly for self-entertainment.
-Just have a look and don't cite it.
+It is all on my own responsibility, mainly for the purpose of self-entertainment.
+Just take a look and do not cite it.